China, People's Republic of

 Research and development (R&D) expense

-From 1 January 2021, manufacturing companies may enjoy an extra 100% deduction of eligible R&D expenses in addition to the actual R&D expenses incurred; for R&D expenses that have formed intangible assets, the tax amortisation shall be based on 200% of the cost of the intangible assets.
+From 1 January 2023, 200% of the eligible R&D expenses incurred by enterprises are tax-deductible.
+For R&D expenses that have formed intangible assets, the tax amortisation shall be based on 200% of the cost of the intangible assets.

 Asset loss (including bad debt loss) may be deductible in the tax year during which such loss is incurred, provided that supporting documents are maintained for inspection by the in-charge tax bureau.